 - 1920 x 1080 resolution display.

-Those are a great starting point for seeing what to upgrade, and we’ll examine each of those specs in detail below, but don’t forget about something that might not be immediately obvious, hardware!
+Those are a great starting point for seeing what to upgrade, and we’ll examine each of those specs in detail below.
+But first, don’t forget about something that might not be immediately obvious:

 Some components can be an absolute necessity for a coding-work laptop, like a USB hub, a card reader, or HDMI ports for connecting extra devices or transferring data in different ways.